You are listening to the Sean Hannity Radio Show Podcast.

 I mean, he's a man that knows how to win.

-There's no better, you know, negotiator in the world.
+There's no better negotiator in the world.

-Um he's just an amazing, amazing person.
+He's just an amazing, amazing person.

-What did you think of the end of the debate when Hillary just bombards your dad with uh all of this rhetoric of hers?
+What did you think of the end of the debate when Hillary just bombards your dad with all of this rhetoric of hers?

-Now, it turns out that a lot of what she said has become controversial because apparently the woman that she alleges uh that your dad called Miss Piggy once, a former Miss Venezuela, well, she's got problems because apparently she was accused of driving a getaway car to a murder scene,
+Now, it turns out that a lot of what she said has become controversial because apparently the woman that she alleges that your dad called Miss Piggy once, a former Miss Venezuela, well, she's got problems because apparently she was accused of driving a getaway car to a murder scene.

-I see Chelsea Clinton in the audience, I'm not going there, but I can, but I'm not going to.
+I'm not going there, but I can, but I'm not going to.

 It's kind of hard to believe.

-It's amazing when you hear her talk about sexism and these these various claims, which are ridiculous, aside from obviously Bill, her husband being maybe the worst that's ever lived.
+It's amazing when you hear her talk about sexism and these various claims, which are ridiculous, aside from obviously Bill, her husband being maybe the worst that's ever lived.

 It is the most hypocritical statement in the world.

-And I think that very much was to my my father's point, Sean, which is, you know, you better start practicing what you preach.
+And I think that very much was to my father's point, Sean, which is, you know, you better start practicing what you preach.

 You know, politicians are all talk, no action.